Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Introduction

 \begin{prop} Suppose $X$ and $M$ are oriented, closed, connected $C^1$-manifolds equipped with continuous Riemannian metrics.
 If $f : X \to M$ is $1$-Lipschitz (with respect to the induced length distances), onto and $\operatorname{Vol}(X) \leq \operatorname{Vol}(M)$, then $f$ is an isometry. \end{prop}

-Our main result is a generalization allowing the domain to be a metric integral current space in the sense of Ambrosio-Kirchheim \cite{AK}.
-In this metric setting the specific definition of volume becomes crucial, and only certain choices lead to isometry.
-We call these Finsler volumes Euclidean rigid.
+Our main result is a generalization allowing the domain to be a metric integral current in the sense of Ambrosio-Kirchheim \cite{AK}.
+In this setting the specific definition of volume on the domain becomes crucial and only certain choices lead to isometry.
+We call these volumes Euclidean rigid.
 The precise definition is given in \ref{def:rigid}.